 Why do we need this policy?

-The declaration of interest and resolution of conflicts policy for Social Work England board members provides guidance on recognising and disclosing activities that might give rise to conflicts of interest or the perception of conflicts and ensures that any such conflicts are properly managed or avoided.
+The declaration of interest and conflict of resolution policy for Social Work England board members provides guidance on recognising and disclosing activities that might give rise to conflicts of interest or the perception of conflicts and ensures that any such conflicts are properly managed or avoided.

 Who needs to follow this policy and why?

 This policy applies to all Social Work England board members.

 What’s our policy and how will we implement it?

 We place great importance on ensuring our Board members demonstrate the highest standards of conduct.
 Board members must always demonstrate high standards of professional conduct, impartiality, honesty and integrity.